 Fall is traditionally a season of change.
 From the leaves turning, to kids going back to school, autumn presents stricter routines, hunkering down, layering, and sighing a sigh that means, “Well, the fun is over.”
 For most of us, our bodies change in fall as well.
 With shorter days and longer nights, our circadian rhythms are altered (people sleep more in autumn than any other season).
 We may become more anxious due to lack of sunlight or simply because we miss the more relaxed pace of summer.
 Also, we’re much more likely to gain weight than we were when the weather was warmer.

 As a personal trainer and wellness coach, I’ve worked with more people than I could ever count who, in January, start trying to reverse a chain of negative health effects that began the preceding fall.
 When they describe their recent history, it’s always more or less the same: they ended August feeling good after a vacation, eating out of the garden and biking around with the kids, then…September started and healthy choices began to slip.
 Now, as fall begins, consider this: upon the new year, would you like to be working to undo all the poor health choices you’ve made in the last 3-4 months?
-Or, would you like to plan ahead now, choose a healthy diet with exercise and head into 2019 with nowhere to go but up?
+Or, would you like to plan ahead now, choose a healthy diet with exercise and head into the new year with nowhere to go but up?

 I hope the choice is easy.
 The work isn’t, but it’s better than the alternative.
 Here are some tips to help conquer the worst challenges facing your health before the calendar flips over again.